 Take a quick tour of Repustate's Semantic search & NLP technology

 What is sentiment analysis and how does it work?

 Semantic analysis is the semantic mining of unstructured text data used to extract, classify and understand the feelings, opinions or meanings expressed by customers, employees or anyone in their writings.
-Repustate’s API can perform sentiment analysis to extract semantic insights from social media, news, surveys, blogs, forums or any of your company data.
+Repustate’s sentiment analysis API can perform sentiment analysis to extract semantic insights from social media, news, surveys, blogs, forums or any of your company data.